byui-cit/learning-modules/modules/css/css-colors/prepare1.md

 }
 ```

 We could even give our whole body a background color.
-This time let's rgb values.
+This time let's use rgb values.

 ```css
 body {